rerdavies/pipedal/docs/Debugging.md

 bottom of the Visual Studio Code window.
 Set the build variant to debug.
 Set the debug target to "pipedald".
 Click on the Build button to build the app.
 Click on the Debug button to launch a debugger.

-To get the debugger to launch and run correctly, you will need to set commandline parameters for pipedald.
+To get the debugger to launch and run correctly, you will need to set command-line parameters for pipedald.
-Commandline arguments can be set in the file .vscode/settings.json:
+Command-line arguments can be set in the file .vscode/settings.json:

     {
         ...